 Mission La Purisima Concepción is #11 (1787) and a working, thriving Mission.
 This was a complete surprise for us.
-In all of our journeys, we’ve learned about the activities occurred in the Mission era, but this was the first time we saw people grinding corn, making bread, melting fat, making candles, preparing wool, weaving blankets, making horse shoes, and feeding horses, donkies and goats.
+In all of our journeys, we’ve learned about the activities occurred in the Mission era, but this was the first time we saw people grinding corn, making bread, melting fat, making candles, preparing wool, weaving blankets, making horseshoes, and feeding horses, donkeys and goats.
 And, all were volunteers and were wearing clothes from 1822.

 We rather enjoyed ourselves as we fed the horses and pigs, put water in gourds, helped make candles, and listened to story after story about this particular Mission.